-- Recent Press released from the company in question can be viewed in the “Press Releases” section .
+- Recent Press releases by the company in question can be viewed in the “Press Releases” section.

-- General information about your stocks industry are in the “Profile” section.
+- General information about your stock industry is in the “Profile” section.
 This section also includes the names of all key executives at the company.

 - The ability to store any stocks you’re interested in on a Watch List.
 Do this by clicking the star button at the top right of the app once you select a stock.

-- The ability to set alerts when the price of a stock hits a desired level.
+- The ability to set alerts when the price of a stock hits the desired level.

 Webull has many options for people who want to interact with other stock pickers.